 Although only a handful of Australian builders offer solar energy systems, the residential solar market has boomed over the past five years.
-Technology has improved exponentially while the cost of installation has substantially decreased, helped by the government incentives and rebates.
+Technology has improved exponentially while installation costs have substantially decreased, helped by government incentives and rebates.
 By many accounts, this could be the year home builders start paying attention.

-How will the solar power installation effect the build process?
+- How will the solar power installation affect the build process?

-Will the warranty of the solar power system effect the builders warranty?
+- Will the warranty of the solar power system affect the builder's warranty?

-So, if you have made the decision to provide solar ready roofing systems –there are many precautions you must take in your design package.
+So, if you have decided to provide solar-ready roofing systems, you must take many precautions in your design package.

 Consider safety issues associated with solar installations:

-If these questions are not addressed prior to the installation, the probability of a roof failure and subsequent water damage is extremely high.
+If these questions are not addressed before the installation, the probability of a roof failure and subsequent water damage is extremely high.

-We aim to help builders protect their investment by providing you with the information you need to address the factors involved in installing roof mounted solar panels.
+We aim to help builders protect their investment by providing the information you need to address the factors involved in installing roof-mounted solar panels.

-CHECK THE COMPATIBILITY OF ROOFING SYSTEM WITH THE SOLAR
+CHECK THE COMPATIBILITY OF THE ROOFING SYSTEM WITH THE SOLAR